ShawnGabriel/shawngabriel.github.io/_portfolio/portfolio-1.md

 <br/>
 <br/>
 <div align="center">
-**Above is our attempt in modifying the preprocessing section of the repository.**
+<strong>Above is our attempt in modifying the preprocessing section of the repository.</strong>
 </div>

 Reconstruction From Point Clouds